jeremyseow/AWS/Learning Path/AWS/Compute/AWS Lambda/Lambda Layer.md

 - Layers let you keep your deployment package small, which makes development easier.
 You can avoid errors that can occur when you install and package dependencies with your function code

-- A function can use up to 5 layers at a time.
-The total unzipped size of the function and all layers can’t exceed the unzipped deployment package size limit of 250 MB.
+- A function can use up to 5 layers at a time. **The total unzipped size of the function and all layers can’t exceed the unzipped deployment package size limit of 250 MB**

 - You can create layers, or use layers published by AWS and other AWS customers.
 Layers support resource-based policies for granting layer usage permissions to specific AWS accounts, AWS Organizations, or all accounts